weecology/DeepForest/docs/better.md

 # How do I make the predictions better?

 Give the enormous array of forest types and image acquisition environment, it is unlikely that your image will be perfectly predicted by the prebuilt model.
-Here are some tips to improve predictions
+Here are some tips to improve predictions.
+Below are some general guidelines.
+The best place to get help in making a model better is to look for a relevant discussion on [github](https://github.com/weecology/DeepForest/discussions).
+This is different than feature requests or bug reports which belong in the github [issues](https://github.com/weecology/DeepForest/issues).

 ## Check patch size